Money Never Sleeps: Big money tips for small business owners

 Once you add up all your income and subtract all your expenses, you’re hopefully left with a positive number.
 If not, don’t panic.
 Many small businesses take awhile to become profitable, and they’re not always profitable every month.
 But if you have a negative number, make sure it’s not a deal-breaker or a heart-stopper.
 Otherwise, you might need to rethink your business model.

 6. Create your projections

 Now that you’ve done your budget, you have the tools to create three key financial statements.
+One you’ve just done.
 That’s the P&L. Along with that are two other documents.
-These are the three you will need:

 A cash flow statement is simpler.
-This highlights how much money coming in (called cash inflows) and going out (cash outflows, of course).
-Cash inflows include not only cash sales, but also accounts receivables you collected, loans and other investments.
-Meanwhile, cash outflows include equipment you bought, expenses you paid and your inventory.
+This highlights how much money is coming in (called cash inflows) and going out (cash outflows, of course).
+Cash inflows include not only cash sales but also accounts receivables you collected and loans and other investments.
+Meanwhile, cash outflows include equipment you bought, expenses you paid, and your inventory.

-While solidly built budgets and financial statements are required to be truly successful, they can’t prevent the inevitable cash-flow problems many small businesses face at one time or another, such as:
+While solidly built budgets and financial statements are required to be truly successful, they can’t prevent the inevitable cash-flow problems many small businesses face at one time or another.

-Many businesses also have a collections conundrum: Sometimes your best or newest customers are late with their payments, and you need to decide how to push hard.
+Many businesses also have a collections conundrum: Sometimes your best or newest customers are late with their payments, and you need to decide how hard to push.
 Sadly, that often means pushing very hard, because those payments simply never come.

 Finally, there’s a situation much more within your control: Your own expenses.
-Are you buying items you don’t need, or can you get items you do need for a cheaper price?
+Are you buying items you don’t need, or can you get items you do need for cheaper?

 Fortunately, cash-flow problems have more solutions than they have causes.
 Some are easier to implement than others.
 Let’s review your options.